The Inventory page includes three screens:

-There are currently two ways of editing a host’s information or add tags:
+There are currently four ways of editing a host’s information or add tags:

 You can edit all the host details by clicking in the gear icon on the right of the list.
 A popup will appear that will let you edit all of the selected host information in one place.

 If you want to edit hosts without leaving the list view, you can use the inline editing feature.
 Double click the name or description of a host to edit it.
 Then click “Apply” or “Cancel.”